A voice for

 • Quality control

-Cleavers should be harvested just before and as they begin to flower, and throughout their short flowering period.
+Cleavers may be harvested just before and as they begin to flower, and throughout their short flowering period.
 Once they begin to go to seed, they are no longer ideal for medicine making.

 The fresh herb is always best with cleavers due to its high water content.
 Much of the herb mass is lost during drying.
-A fluid extract is often made using fresh herb rather than dried.
+A fluid extract is typically made using fresh herb, rather than dried.
 However, the gold standard for this plant is used fresh or as succus (juice) made in spring.
-The succus can be poured into ice cube trays and frozen for later use.
+The succus can be poured into ice cube trays and frozen for later use (21).

 • How to grow

 Cleavers are commonly thought of as weeds.
 They are extremely easy to grow and sometimes can become a little over-populated in the garden.
 It’s worth noting that they will self seed easily and start popping up.
-One may like to use in abundance for fresh cleaver cold infusions (recipe above) as a way to control the population.
+Making medicine as fresh cleavers cold infusions (recipe above) helps to control the abundant populations.

 Cleavers prefer a loose moist leafy soil but can tolerate some dry soil.
 Seeds are best sown outside directly into the garden soil as soon as the seed is ripe in late summer.
-The seed can also be sown in spring, though it may be very slow to germinate.
+The seed can also be sown in spring, though it may be very slow to germinate (22).

 • Recipe